 The sigil of House Hightower from Game of Thrones.

 The continent of Westeros is made up of many different regions, each of which has its own culture and history.
 Most of these regions form constituent parts of a single political realm, which is presided over by a ruling monarch.
-While the monarch holds ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the sovereign.
-Each region also possesses any number of “Vassal Houses” who owe their loyalty to the governing Great House in one capacity or another.
-House Hightower is one of the Vassal Houses in The Reach, and their ancestral home is known as Oldtown.
-Located on the coast of The Reach, Oldtown is a large and vibrant cosmopolitan center that boasts the distinction of being the oldest city in all of Westeros (hence its name) The sigil of House Hightower is a white tower with flaming top on a field of grey, and their motto is “We Light the Way”.
+While they hold ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the monarch.
+Each region also contains an extensive network of lesser noble houses called “Vassal Houses”, who owe their loyalty to the governing Great House.
+House Hightower is one of the Vassal Houses in the Reach, and their ancestral home is known as Oldtown, a large and vibrant cosmopolitan center on the southwestern coast.
+The sigil of House Hightower is a white tower with a red flaming top on a field of grey, and their motto is “We Light the Way”.

 More symbols in Coat of Arms: